 Whitman was highly influenced by the Civil War.
 He was worried that his brother was wounded and made his way to find him.
 Luckily, George had only small wounds, but seeing the wounded soldiers and the heaps of their amputated limbs affected the author.
 Whitman volunteered as a nurse in army hospitals and published a book called ‘Memoranda During the War‘ about 12 years later.
 Whitman soon started working for the government, but was fired on June 30, 1865, presumably because of his 1860 edition of Leaves of Grass.
 However, his friend Douglas O’Connor highly protested and published a biased and exaggerated biographical study, The Good Gray Poet, in January 1866, which defended Whitman as a wholesome patriot, established the poet’s nickname and increased his popularity.
 Also important for Whitman’s fame in this period was the publication of “O Captain!
 My Captain!“, the famous poem on the death of Abraham Lincoln.
 Poems of Walt Whitman was published in 1868 in England, which became highly popular.

+After a stroke and a collapse in Washington D.C. in 1873, Whitman was unable to work because he was temporarily paralyzed.
 Due to his declining health, Whitman moved in with his brother and still was very productive in this period, publishing three versions of Leaves of Grass among other works.
 He was also last fully physically active in this house, receiving both Oscar Wilde and Thomas Eakins.
 After Whitman had moved into his own house, he prepared a final edition of Leaves of Grass, a version that has been nicknamed the “Deathbed Edition”.

 Walt Whitman passed away on March 26, 1892

 At yovisto academic video search , you may be interested in a video lecture on Walt Whitman and the Civil War by Terrence Pratt.

 References and Further Reading: